EfficientWinlab/EfficientWinlab.github.io/content/authors/makadia/_index.md

 # Author Names (alternative spellings etc)
 names:
-- Anastasios Kleniatis
+- Omikumar Bhavinkumar Makadia
-last_name: Kleniatis
+last_name: Makadia
-first_name: Anastasios
+first_name: Omikumar

 # Is this the primary user of the site?
 superuser: false